nazunalika/rpmspecs-gzdoom/.github/ISSUE_TEMPLATE/-bug--name.md

 **Console or Terminal Info (terminal output, strace, ldd, etc)** If applicable, add more terminal data here.

-**Fedora Version + Archictecture (eg. x86_64) **
+**Fedora Version + Archictecture**
  - Fedora:
  - Arch:

 **System Specs**
-Your system hardware information should be here
+While this may not be applicable, sometimes it helps to know what we're running.

 **gzdoom configuration**
-Please provide the wads and pk3's you are using for gzdoom.
+Please provide the wads and pk3's you are using for gzdoom, if applicable.